liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/configure-ocv.md

 - **Survey-level cooldown: configurable**—This is the waiting period after triggering a survey during which a user cannot see the same survey.
 - A survey won't appear again for users who have already submitted.

-You can also disable the survey feature (introduced in the 24H1 phase) for the farm administrators or specific users.
+You can also disable the survey feature for the farm administrators or specific users.
 For information on how to disable the survey feature, see:

 - [To disable feedback for current Farm Administrator](#to-disable-feedback-for-current-farm-administrator)
 - [To disable feedback for current Farm](#to-disable-feedback-for-current-farm)